-Without warning and, for some reason, in the middle of the night, gout strikes -- an intense pain in a joint, most often the big toe, but sometimes other joints, including knees, ankles, elbows, thumbs, or fingers.
+Without warning and, for some reason, in the middle of the night, gout strikes.
+It’s an intense pain in a joint, most often the big toe, but sometimes other joints, including knees, ankles, elbows, thumbs, or fingers.

 Attacks of gout can be unexpected and excruciatingly painful.
-With prompt treatment, the pain and inflammation usually disappear after a few days, but they may recur at any time.
+With prompt treatment, the pain and inflammation usually disappear after a few days.
+But they may happen again at any time.

 What Causes Gout?